intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> Dogma is death. @rwxrob

+> There is nothing wrong with being wrong.
+> Willfully staying wrong, however...  @exegete46

 > "No amount of security operations can make up for a lack of
 > operational security" (What is difference between SecOps and OpSec?)